 - In case the SIDC is unable to accommodate flow-based parameters, the CCC shall convert the crosszonal capacities into available transmission capacities (hereafter referred as "ATCs for SIDC fallback procedure") for each Core oriented bidding zone border and each DA CC MTU.
-The Core TSOs may delegate this responsibility to a third party. - The cross-zonal capacities shall serve as the basis for the determination of the ATCs for SIDC fallback procedure.
-As the selection of a set of ATCs from the cross-zonal capacities leads to an infinite set of choices, an iterative algorithm in a systematic way or a mathematical optimisation determines the ATCs for SIDC fallback procedure. - 2.
-The following inputs are required to calculate ATCs for SIDC fallback procedure for each ID CC MTU: - (a) final flow-based parameters (PTDF_f and \overline{RAM}f) as calculated pursuant to Article 19 or final flow-based parameters (PTDF{f,DA}PTDF_f and \overline{RAM}{UID}) as calculated pursuant to Article 11; and, if applicable, \overline{LTA}{UID} calculated pursuant to Article 11;
+The Core TSOs may delegate this responsibility to a third party. - The flow-based parameters shall serve as the basis for the determination of the ATCs for SIDC fallback procedure.
+As the selection of a set of ATCs from the flow-based parameters leads to an infinite set of choices, the algorithm provided in paragraph 5 determines the ATCs for SIDC fallback procedure. - The following inputs are required to calculate ATCs for SIDC fallback procedure for each ID CC MTII: - (a) final flow-based parameters (PTDF_f and RAM_f) as calculated pursuant to Article 19 or final flow-based parameters (PTDF{f,DA} and RAM{UID}) as calculated pursuant to Article 11; - (b) if defined, the global allocation constraints shall be assumed to constrain the Core net positions pursuant to Article 7(5), and shall be described following the methodology described in Article 18(2).
+Such constraints shall be adjusted for offered cross-zonal capacities on the non-Core bidding zone borders. - (c) the final PTDFs (PTDF_f and PTDF{f,DA}) of all or only a subset of CNECs can be adjusted before the ID ATC extraction by setting the positive zone-to-zone PTDFs below a certain threshold to zero. - 4.
+The following outputs are the outcomes of the calculation for each MTU: - (a) ATCs for SIDC fallback procedure; and - (b) constraints with zero margin after the calculation of ATCs for SIDC fallback procedure. - 5.
+The calculation of the ATCs for SIDC fallback procedure is an iterative procedure, which gradually calculates ATCs for each DA CC MTU, while respecting the constraints of the final flow-based parameters pursuant to paragraph 3:

-- (b) if defined, the global allocation constraints shall be assumed to constrain the Core net positions pursuant to Article 7(5), and shall be described following the methodology described in Article 18(2).
-Such constraints shall be adjusted for offered cross-zonal capacities on the non-Core bidding zone borders. - 3.
-The following outputs are the outcomes of the calculation for each MTU: - (a) ATCs for SIDC fallback procedure; and - (b) constraints with zero margin after the calculation of ATCs for SIDC fallback procedure. - 4.
-In case the cross-zonal capacities are described solely by flow-based parameters, the calculation of the ATCs for SIDC fallback procedure is an iterative procedure, which gradually calculates ATCs for each DA CC MTU, while respecting the constraints of the final flow-based parameters pursuant to paragraph 3: - (a) The initial ATCs are set equal to zero for each Core oriented bidding zone border, i.e.:
+(a) The initial ATCs are set equal to zero for each Core oriented bidding zone border, i.e.:

-$$\overrightarrow{ATC}{k=0} = 0$$
+$$ATC{k=0} = 0$$

-$$\overrightarrow{ATC}{k=0}$$ the initial ATCs before the first iteration
+$ATC{k=0}$ the initial ATCs before the first iteration

-(b) the remaining available margin at iteration zero is either equal to of the final remaining available marginmarginflow based parameters ($\overrightarrow{RAM_f}$)according to Article 19(6) or the updated remaining available margin have to be adjusted for intraday cross-zonalzonal the flows resulting from net positions or already allocated capacities ($\overrightarrow{RAM{UID}}$) according to Article 11 (1):resulting from the SIDC in accordance with Article 4(5)(b):
+(b) the remaining available margin at iteration zero is either equal to the final remaining available margin (RAM_f) according to Article 19(7) or the updated remaining available margin for intraday cross-zonal capacities (RAM{UID}) according to Article 11 (1):